-I like most variants and clones of S. purpurea.
-They are vigorous and robust enough to thrive in a semi-continental climate and produce very showy clumps.
-Also, contrary to tall-leaved pitcher plants, they will not get filled with insects and rot after a few days, which is a major problem here and the reason why I don’t grow more Sarracenia, as well as the outstanding Darlingtonia californica.
+I like most variants and clones of Sarracenia purpurea.
+They are vigorous and robust enough to thrive in a temperate climate, and they produce very showy clumps.
 I finally got my hands on the variety montana—a plant I’ve been lusting after for a long time.

 Just arrived from Christian Klein is a healthy 15-cm wide Sarracenia purpurea ssp. venosa var. montana from Oakey Mountain, Georgia, USA.